mbornet-hl/rpn/README.md

 Donations will encourage me to continue working on this software, fix bugs, enhance the user interface, and create new modules (and, believe me, I have a lot of ideas !).

-This software is only developed in my free time, and my contributions would be greater if I had more free time.
+This software is only developed during my free time, and my contributions would be greater if I had more free time.

 Anyway, I would be happy if it can help you.